 You can catch either the ATVO or Barzi bus right in front of the airport exit at Via Noalese.
 These services can also bring you to the Mestre Railroad Station in Venice.
 The trip time is approximately 15-20 minutes.
 You can book your tickets in advance online.

 Rental cars and taxis are available for you to connect from Treviso Airport to Venice.
 You can rent a vehicle yourself at any number of the car rental company offices in the arrivals hall of the airport.
 This is on the ground level floor of the terminal building.
 You need to confirm your pickup at the rental car desk, even if you booked in advance.
 You can retrieve and return your rental car at the area marked with “Rent a car” (Autonoleggi) signs.

 Taxis from Treviso Airport are provided courtesy of Radio Taxi Treviso.
 Bookings can be done online.
 For more information, call +39 0422 431515 or text +39 338 844 2000.
 Car trips can take approximately 30-45 minutes.

 In contrast to your options for how to get from Marco Polo Airport to Venice, when arriving to Treviso Airport there are no water taxis or waterbuses available to take you to Venice as Treviso Airport is located in an inland region of the Veneto.
 No matter which mode of transportation you take, make sure you understand where you need to be and the associated costs.
-With the help of a Prontopia Local, you’ll have a much easier time connecting from Treviso Airport to Venice.
+With the help of a Prontopia local assistant, you’ll have a much easier time connecting from Treviso Airport to Venice.

 Photos courtesy of Brendan Rankin